Optimizing decoherence in the generation of optical Schr\"odinger cat states

 We consider the regime of large $r$ characterized by $\frac1{k}\ll r$, $|\bm x_i| \ll r$, and $k|\bm x_i|^2 \ll r$.
 Using Eq.\ \eqref{s-mode-def}, we find

 Up to two phase factors, $\bm s_i(\bm x)$ is replaced by $\bm s(\bm x)$.
 The appearance of $\bm s(\bm x)$ is plausible because for large $r$, one finds $\bm x-\bm x_i\approx \bm x$.
-The first phase factor $e^{i\bm k_\text{in}\cdot\bm x_i}$ reflects that, to reach the $i$th atom, the incoming plane wave has to travel a distance that depends on $\bm x_i$.
-The second phase factor $e^{-ik\bm n\cdot \bm x_i}$ reflects that, if the wave scattered from the $i$th atom travels to a detector that is located at a large distance from the atoms in the direction given by the unit vector $\bm n$, then the distance traveled to the detector depends on $\bm x_i$.
+The first phase factor $e^{i\bm k_\text{in}\cdot\bm x_i}$ stems from Eq.\ \eqref{p-i} and reflects the fact that, to reach the $i$th atom, the incoming plane wave has to travel a distance that depends on $\bm x_i$.
+The second phase factor $e^{-ik\bm n\cdot \bm x_i}$ reflects the fact that, if the wave scattered from the $i$th atom travels to a detector that is located at a large distance from the atoms in the direction given by the unit vector $\bm n$, then the distance traveled to the detector depends on $\bm x_i$.
 Both phase factors are well known in the literature, see e.g.\ Eq.\ (3.47) in Ref.\ \cite{Joos:85}.

-\subsection{Overlap of Single-Atom Modes}
+\subsection{Overlap of single-atom modes}

 We turn to the mode overlap $S_{ij}$ of Eq.\ \eqref{S-ij-def} of the far-field radiation emitted by the two electric dipoles of the $i$th and $j$th atom.
-We start with the phase factor $e^{i\bm k_\text{in}\cdot\bm x}$ in Eq.\ \eqref{s-i}.
+We start with the phase factor $e^{i\bm k_\text{in}\cdot\bm x}$ in Eq.\ \eqref{s-i-approx}.
 In $\bm s_i^*(\bm x) \cdot \bm s_j(\bm x)$, this phase factor gives rise to a phase factor $e^{-i\beta_{ij}}$, where we abbreviated

 We pull out this global phase factor by defining $V_{ij}$ by